V-Sense/AutoMeshTracker/README.md

 ## Getting Started

-* Git clone the repository into your workspace and see instructions below for install:
+* Clone the repository into your workspace and see instructions below for install:

-## Installing
+### Installing

 1. Install Docker